-Although eating disorders are thought to mostly affect young women, both men and women of any age are susceptible.
+Although eating disorders are thought to mostly affect young women, both men and women of any age are susceptible to both conditions.
 If not addressed, eating disorders can result in serious health problems, and in extreme cases can even lead to death.

 Types of Eating Disorders

-- Anorexia Nervosa: characterized by an unhealthy preoccupation with body image (particularly a fear of being overweight), which compels the person to limit their intake of food to an unrealistic, dangerous extent, in order to achieve an unrealistic (and unhealthy) body weight.
+- Anorexia Nervosa: This eating disorder is characterized by an unhealthy preoccupation with body image (particularly a fear of being overweight), which compels the person to limit their intake of food to an unrealistic, dangerous extent in order to achieve an unrealistic (and unhealthy) body weight.

-- Bulimia Nervosa: a pattern of binging (i.e. binge eating) and purging (through self-induced vomiting, use of laxatives, or extreme exercising), as a result of an unhealthy preoccupation with weight and body image and underlying control issues.
+- Bulimia Nervosa: A pattern of binging (i.e. binge eating) and purging (through self-induced vomiting, use of laxatives, or extreme exercising) as a result of an unhealthy preoccupation with weight, body image, and underlying control issues.